top of page

 Information Improves Efficiency

-By tracking the day and time of each call, you will have better success scheduling appointments in the future.
+By tracking the day and time of each call, you will have better success with outreach and scheduling appointments in the future.

 For example: When you open a customer’s file and notice that you’ve called them on weekday mornings with no answer, you will know to try another day or time.